SEC v. Wahi: Pre-trial

 Coinbase blasted the allegations and charges, with Coinbase's legal chief Paul Grewal paying particular attention to how the SEC in its court filings determined cryptocurrencies and other digital assets to be securities.
 In a blog post, Grewal bluntly stated "Coinbase does not list securities.
 End of story."
 Coinbase was met with opposition by the San Francisco-based blockchain company Ripple Labs (which currently is in its own legal battle with the SEC), saying that per the "Howey test" as defined in SEC v.
 W. J. Howey Co., cryptocurrencies are securities.
 According to CNBC journalist Ryan Browne, the SEC's position on cryptocurrencies in this trial is significant as it sets precedent for regulating cryptocurrencies and imposes unwanted regulations on Coinbase's practices.

 K&L Gates, through the National Law Review, argued that the case has the ability to heavily impact the industry surrounding cryptocurrencies and digital assets, especially cryptocurrency exchange.
 The firm argues that if the SEC succeeds in convicting the Wahi brothers and Ramani on all of its counts, the court would find that cryptocurrencies and other digital assets are treated the same way as stocks and bonds, and the ruling would both force exchanges like Coinbase to register with the SEC as investment companies and enable the SEC to charge Coinbase with failing to register as an investment company with them.

 Sentencing

 On January 10, 2023, Nikhil Wahi was sentenced to 10 months in prison after he admitted making trades based on confidential information from Coinbase.
 U.S. District Judge Loretta Preska said Wahi’s crime was “not an isolated error in judgment.”

 Ishan Wahi pled guilty on February 7, apologizing to both the court and to Coinbase.
-Wahi's sentencing is scheduled for May 10, and he has agreed both to forfeit all assets and not to appeal any sentence below 46 months in prison.
+On May 9, 2023, Ishan Wahi was sentenced to two years in prison and ordered to forfeit various crypto assets that he received in connection with the scheme.
+U.S. Attorney Damian Williams said the sentence “should send a strong signal to all participants in the cryptocurrency markets that the laws decidedly do apply to them.”

+The judgement forbid Ishan and Nikhil Wahi from ever participating again in the securities market, and also required them to pay disgorgement for "ill-gotten gains."
+The National Law Journal quoted a partner from Winston & Strawn, a law firm, that " fact the SEC was willing to settle the matter without any admissions related to trading securities from the Wahi brothers is a tacit omission that this wasn’t a battle they wanted to fight."
+Ultimately, with both brothers agreeing they would not deny the SEC's allegations, neither received a penalty, and the disgorgement order was deemed covered by the related criminal proceedings.
+The statement by the brothers, the Economic Times noted, did not include an admission that they believed the crypto assets at issue were considered securities.

+On October 19, 2023, the SEC requested the courts put Sameer Ramani into default, for not submitting pleadings or defences to the SEC's earlier complaint.